814Fernweh/Server_side/readme.md

 then connect your Android phone to Android Studio, run Android Studio after successful connection, and you can operate with your phone.

+The url for administrator is http://127.0.0.1:8081/login.html In client application, you may need to change the BaseURL to your local ip.